See’s Vanilla Walnut Fudge (Copycat)

 Total Time 4 hours 20 minutes

-See’s Vanilla Walnut Fudge is the best creamy vanilla fudge recipe for the holidays!
-Skip the mall and make this easy, spot-on copycat See’s fudge instead.
+See’s Vanilla Walnut Fudge is a great recipe for the holidays!
+Skip the mall and make this spot-on copycat instead, that will be a favorite!

-Whether it’s for a friend, a teacher, or a date, let people know you care with homemade Candy Recipes, especially rich creamy Chocolate Walnut Fudge and Peanut Butter Fudge!
+Whether it’s for a friend, a teacher, or a date, let people know you care with homemade Candy Recipes!
+Try my rich creamy Chocolate Walnut Fudge and Peanut Butter Fudge next.

 The only thing better than unwrapping a box of decadent See’s Fudge during the holidays, is making a big batch of the creamy, vanilla candy at home!
 This easy copycat recipe can be made year-round, no need for it to go on sale or fight the holiday crowds at the mall.
+The texture is what makes this style of fudge so special, soft, and melt in your mouth smooth with just enough firmness to hold its shape when sliced.
 Perfect for gifting or enjoying all to yourself!

-See's Vanilla Walnut Fudge is the best creamy vanilla fudge recipe for the holidays!
-Skip the mall and make this easy, spot-on copycat See's fudge instead.
+See's Vanilla Walnut Fudge is a great recipe for the holidays!
+Skip the mall and make this spot-on copycat instead, that will be a favorite!

 Yield 48 servings